Defy Media: Clevver Media

 Clevver Media was founded in 2006 by Michael Palmer and Jorge Maldonado and acquired by Alloy Digital in June 2012.
-The millennial target platform operates five entertainment and celebrity-focused YouTube channels, including ClevverTV, ClevverMusic, ClevverNews, ClevverStyle and ClevverTeVe.
-In 2012, Clevver Media ranked in the top 10 YouTube networks, according to ComScore.
+The millennial target platform operates six entertainment and celebrity-focused YouTube channels, including ClevverTV, ClevverMusic, ClevverNews, ClevverMovies, ClevverStyle, and ClevverTeVe.
+In 2012, Clevver Media ranked in the top 10 YouTube networks, according to Comscore.
 Joslyn Davis served as the executive producer.
-Hosts/producers have included Deidre Behar, Tatiana Carrier, Lily Marston, Erin Robinson, Drew Dorsey, and Sinead De Vries among others.
+Hosts and producers have included Deidre Behar, Tatiana Carrier, Lily Marston, Erin Robinson, Katie Krause, Miriam Isa, Dana Ward, Misty Kingma, Drew Dorsey, and Sinead De Vries among others.
 The Clevver brand was the second-largest YouTube channel group for sponsor content in the Defy Media group of brands.
-Lily Marston was the main editor in the beginning, and soon enough the company was hiring more employees to do various "behind the scenes" jobs.
-Employees Erin and Joslyn also appeared on the 28th series of The Amazing Race.

-Gurl.com was an online community that covered a variety of teenage-girl issues including life, love, sex, health, and friends.
-The website also included channels Crushable, The Gloss, The Grindstone, Mommyish and Blisstree, and was also part of the Clevver Network.
+Marston was the main editor in the beginning, and soon enough the company was hiring more employees to do various "behind the scenes" jobs.
+Employees Erin and Joslyn also appeared on the 28th season of The Amazing Race.
+The website also included channels Crushable, The Gloss, The Grindstone, Mommyish, and Blisstree, and was also part of the Clevver Network.

 On February 15, 2019, Hearst Magazines announced that it has purchased Clevver Media.

 Smosh

 Smosh was founded in 2005 by Ian Hecox and Anthony Padilla and acquired by Alloy Digital in July 2011.
 The channel's core demographic is people ages 12–24.
-The SMOSH.com website measures 1.5 million visitors monthly.
-With shows like Every [Blank] Ever, The Big What If, and its sketches, Smosh was called the Saturday Night Live of the Internet by Time in 2006.
+The Smosh website measures 1.5 million visitors monthly.
+With shows like Every [Blank] Ever, The Big What If, and its sketches, Smosh was called the Saturday Night Live of YouTube by Time in 2006.
 Smosh spin-off channels include Smosh Games, Smosh Pit, El Smosh, and the now defunct Shut Up!
 Cartoons.

 Smosh Games was launched as a spin-off of Smosh and relaunch of ClevverGames in September 2012.
 Hecox and Padilla teamed up with various online gamers to play games, provide reviews and updates, and share commentary.
 The channel contains gameplay videos and a gaming variation of Screen Junkies' Honest Trailers called Honest Game Trailers.
 The YouTube channel achieved 1 million subscribers within three months of launching.
 It has gained more than 350 million video views.

 On November 12, 2018, the Smosh cast released a video announcing that production of Smosh, Smosh Pit, and Smosh Games content was still ongoing, and that existing videos would be finished and other content would be continued to be released independently by Smosh on their YouTube channels.
-They subsequently joined Mythical Entertainment after their company was purchased by Rhett and Link.
+They subsequently joined Mythical Entertainment after their company was purchased by Rhett & Link.